This post may contain affiliate sales links. Please see my full disclosure policy for details

-- Slowly add dry ingredients into batter and beat on a low speed until dough starts to form.
-If dough is a little dry, add 1 tablespoon of milk.
+- Slowly add dry ingredients into the batter and beat on a low speed until the dough starts to form.
+If the dough is a little dry, add 1 tablespoon of milk.
 Set dough aside.

-- Drop one tablespoons of dough into the greased mini muffin pan on top of the graham crackers.
+- Drop one tablespoon of dough into the greased mini muffin pan on top of the graham crackers.
 Bake at 350°F for 12-14 minutes.

 - Combine instant lemon pudding mix with milk and whisk until powder dissolves.
 Refrigerate until pudding is firm.